Cat Breeds – The Siamese Cat

-Siamese Cats are a wonderful creature and probably one of the most well known breeds of pedigree cats.
+Siamese Cats are wonderful creatures and probably one of the most well known breeds of pedigree cats.
 They are widely thought to have originated from the country Siam (Thailand), and were owned by their Royal Family.
 First imported from Siam into the UK in 1884 by Mr Owen Gould, this was the beginning of the Siamese Cat Breed as we know it today with selective breeding spreading from the UK all around the world.
 Well over a century has gone by and the look of the Siamese has changed but the nature and intelligence of these cats has changed very little.

 Siamese Cats have been owned by many famous people in modern history such as Harold Wilson the British Prime Minister, Theodore Roosevelt the US President and James Dean famous Actor.
 They have also appeared in the famous Disney film Lady and the Tramp.
 The Siamese Cats, Si and Am, were portrayed as nasty and mean in the film and this is a misconception that many people still hold today.
 This is not the case, Siamese Cats are very friendly and affectionate.